dattalab-6-cam/multicamera_acquisition/README.md

 - **`frame_timestamp`**: The is the timestamp of the frame, according to the camera.
 - **`frame_image_uid`**: frame_image_uid is the computer time that the frame is being written (within the writer thread).
 It is computed as `str(round(time.time(), 5)).zfill(5)`
 - **`queue_size`**: To allow frames to be written in a separate thread a `multiprocessing.Queue()` is created for each camera. `queue_size` represents the number of frames currently waiting to be written in the queue when the current frame is being written.
+- **`line_status`**: For synchronization, we read the AUX line.
+Currently only supported for Basler cameras, but can be added for other cameras.